Reillume/Factoid-Finder/README.md

 To conduct a search query, enter a question or phrase for which you are seeking information within the suite of PDFs and press “Search”.
 The number of search results that are returned can be modified in the “Advanced Settings” box (more settings may be added in future).
 Search results are displayed in order of decreasing relevance.

-Search Tip: The quality of search results is much higher for precise and specific _questions_.
+Search Tip: The quality of search results is much higher for precise and specific questions.
 Searches based only on keywords will generally not produce satisfactory results.
 For example, the search ‘wildfire salmon’ produces almost nothing of relevance, while the more specific question ‘how wildfire affects salmon’ returns useful results (provided this information is in the current library).

 ## Advisories